PaLaMuNDeR/algorithms/README.md

 ## 103 Smallest Difference
 Write a function that takes in two non-empty arrays of integers.
 The function should find the pair of numbers (one from the first array, one from the second array) whose absolute difference is closest to zero.
 The function should return an array containing these two numbers, with the number from the first array in the first position.
 Assume that there will only be one pair of numbers with the smallest difference.
 Sample input: [-1, 5, 10, 20, 28, 3], [26, 134, 135, 15, 17] Sample output: [28, 26]

+## 104 Move Element To End
+You are given an array of integers and an integer.
+Write a function that moves all instances of that integer in the array to the end of the array.
+The function should perform this in place and does not need to maintain the order of the other integers.
+Sample input: [2, 1, 2, 2, 2, 3, 4, 2], 2 Sample output: [1, 3, 4, 2, 2, 2, 2, 2] (the numbers 1, 3, and 4 could be ordered differently)

+## 105 Four Number Sum
+Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
+The function should find all quadruplets in the array that sum up to the target sum and return a two-dimensional array of all these quadruplets in no particular order.
+If no four numbers sum up to the target sum, the function should return an empty array.
+Sample input: [7, 6, 4, -1, 1, 2], 16 Sample output: [[7, 6, 4, -1], [7, 6, 1, 2]]

+## 106 Subarray Sort
+Write a function that takes in an array of integers of length at least 2.
+The function should return an array of the starting and ending indices of the smallest subarray in the input array that needs to be sorted in place in order for the entire input array to be sorted. lithe input array is already sorted, the function should return [-1, -1].
+Sample input: [1, 2, 4, 7, 10, 11, 7, 12, 6, 7, 16, 18, 19] Sample output: [3, 9]